A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Conclusion

 \section{Conclusion}

 For online exp-concave optimization (OXO), we propose \lightons, a simple yet powerful variant of ONS.
-By combining the projection-hysteresis mechanism with the improper-to-proper conversion, \lightons achieves significant reductions in worst-case total runtime while preserving the regret optimality of ONS.
+By combining the deferred-projection mechanism with the improper-to-proper conversion, \lightons achieves significant reductions in worst-case total runtime while preserving the regret optimality of ONS.
 These gains extend to the stochastic optimization setting, answering a COLT'13 open problem on efficient and optimal SXO~\citep{koren2013open}.
-Moreover, due to its fidelity to the mirror-descent udpate of ONS, \lightons serves as a drop-in replacement across diverse applications, including regret bounds adaptive to gradient norms, parametric stochastic bandits, and memory-efficient settings, all without compromising statistical guarantees.
+Moreover, due to its fidelity to the mirror-descent update of ONS, \lightons serves as an efficient drop-in replacement of ONS across diverse applications, including gradient-norm adaptivity, parametric stochastic bandits, and memory-efficient settings, all without compromising statistical guarantees.

 Several important directions remain open.
-First, while \lightons adapts to gradient norms, achieving adaptivity to \emph{gradient variation} for OXO within $\tilde{O}(d^2 T)$ time remains an open challenge~\citep{COLT12:variation-Yang,JMLR24:Sword++official}.
+First, while \lightons adapts to gradient norms, achieving adaptivity to \emph{gradient variation} for OXO within $\tilde{O}(d^2 T)$ runtime remains an open challenge~\citep{COLT12:variation-Yang,JMLR24:Sword++official}.
 Second, applying the \lightons technique to other preconditioned online learning algorithms may not improve their (asymptotic) runtime if the bottleneck lies in other operations, such as explicit matrix factorization rather than Mahalanobis projections (e.g., in AdaGrad~\citep{duchi2011adaptive}).
 Accelerating these algorithms remains unclear.
 These future directions motivate the development of broader, general-purpose acceleration techniques for Hessian-related online learning algorithms.

+\acks{This work was supported by National Science and Technology Major Project (2022ZD0114800), NSFC (62361146852), the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM118), and the ``111 Center'' (No. B26023).}

 \crefalias{section}{appendix} \crefalias{subsection}{appendix} \crefalias{subsubsection}{appendix}